connectrpc/connect-go/README.md

 {"code":"unimplemented","msg":"rerpc.internal.ping.v0.Ping.Ping isn't implemented"}
 ```

-You can find more realistic examples in the [API documentation][godoc].
+You can find more production-ready examples in the [documentation][docs].

 ## Status